evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 ```

-Some "angular-core" classes for the queue are imported to create a new dispatcher with several sequences.
-Each dispatcher can have n* sequences, that will be runned after another.
+Some Angular-core classes for the queue are imported to create a new dispatcher with several sequences.
+Each dispatcher can have n* sequences that will be executed after another.
 If one sequence is solved, the return values are saved for the next sequence.
-So when the user reloads the browser during the sequence 3/5, the queue will continue when page is loaded with the stept 3/5.
+So, when the user reloads the browser during the sequence 3/5, the queue will continue when the page is loaded with the step 3/5.

-Only one service can be injected to a QueueDispatcher.
-In this case, the TaskService will contain all the functions that our Dispatcher needs.
+Only one service can be injected to a queue dispatcher.
+In this case, the task service will contain all the functions that our dispatcher needs.

-After you create the new awesome Dispatcher, you need to export the service and dispatcher within the index ts and you will need to create a new module with the name "DispatcherModule".
-Now the meaning of the function "module(getConfig(true))" can also be explained.
-Components and some modules may only be added in an angular module in a zone.js scope.
+After you created the new dispatcher, you need to export the service and dispatcher within the index-ts and you will need to create a new module with the name 'DispatcherModule'.
+Now the meaning of the function 'module(getConfig(true))' can also be explained.
+Components and some modules may only be added in an Angular module in a 'zone.js' scope.
 If we took the standard module for the dispatcher and the queue would try to analyze this module again, we would run into various errors.
-To avoid this, we add another module here, the "DispatcherModul".
+To avoid this, we add another module here, the 'DispatcherModul'.
 Only special modules and services are registered in it.
 Thus, not a single component can be displayed with this module.
 However, services for our dispatcher can be exported there and inserted into the dispatcher.
-We get Angular runtime data in our dispatcher, regardless of which DApp has just started.
-So while the queue is running, the user can change DApps and reload the page.
+We get Angular runtime data in our dispatcher, regardless of which ƉApp has just started.
+So while the queue is running, the user can change ƉApps and reload the page.
 However, our data will be synchronized.

 Add the following code to your index.ts:
 ```ts